Antimicrobial polymer: Antimicrobial activity through chemical modification

-Protein-Mimicking Polymers
+Protein-mimicking polymers

 Magainin and defensin are natural peptides, short polymers composed of amino acids, which display exceptional antimicrobial activity.
 The antimicrobial activity is a product of the peptides’ structure, including its highly rigid backbone.
 These peptides have organized pendant groups, making one side of the polymer hydrophobic and the other side cationic.
 This group of polymers efficiently induce cell death through cell wall penetration.
 Polymer mimics of these antimicrobial peptides have been developed.
 Protein-mimicking polymers emulate the structure of magainin and defensin.
 Examples of protein mimicking polymers include poly(phenylene ethynylene)-based and N-carboxyanhydride-based polymers.
 Poly(phenylene ethynylene) polymers with amino acid pendant groups were manufactured to have positively charged side groups and a stiff backbone.
 The synthetic polymer had low toxicity and strong antimicrobial activity.
 In addition, N-carboxyanhydride-based polymers with the hydrophilic amino acid lysine and different hydrophobic amino acids were developed.
-The polymers displayed antimicrobial activity against E. coli, C. Albicans, and others.
+The polymers displayed antimicrobial activity against E. coli, C.albicans, and others.

-Factors that Affect Antimicrobial Activity
+Factors that affect antimicrobial activity

-Molecular Weight
+Molecular weight

 The molecular weight of the polymer is perhaps one of the most important properties to consider when determining antimicrobial properties because antimicrobial activity is markedly dependent on the molecular weight.
-It has been determined that optimal activity is achieved when polymers have a molecular weight in the range of 1.4x10^{4} Da to 9.4x10^{4} Da.
+It has been determined that optimal activity is achieved when polymers have a molecular weight in the range of 1.4×10^{4} Da to 9.4×10^{4} Da.
 Weights larger than this range show a decrease in activity.
 This dependence on weight can be attributed to the sequence of steps necessary for biocidal action.
 Extremely large molecular weight polymers will have trouble diffusing through the bacterial cell wall and cytoplasm.
 Thus much effort has been directed towards controlling the molecular weight of the polymer.

-Counter Ion
+Counter ion

-Most bacterial cell walls are negatively charged, therefore most antimicrobial polymers must be positively charged to facilitate the adsorption process.
+Most bacterial cell walls are negatively charged, and so most antimicrobial polymers must be positively charged to facilitate the adsorption process.
 The structure of the counter ion, or the ion associated with the polymer to balance charge, also affects the antimicrobial activity.
 Counter anions that form a strong ion-pair with the polymer impede the antimicrobial activity because the counter ion will prevent the polymer from interacting with the bacteria.
 However, ions that form a loose ion-pair or readily dissociate from the polymer, exhibit a positive influence on the activity because it allows the polymer to interact freely with the bacteria.

-Spacer Length/Alkyl Chain Length
+Spacer length/alkyl chain length

 The spacer length or alkyl chain length refers to the length of the carbon chain that composes the polymer backbone.
 The length of this chain has been investigated to see if it affects the antimicrobial activity of the polymer.
 Results have generally shown that longer alkyl chains have resulted in higher activity.
 There are two primary explanations for this effect.
 Firstly, longer chains have more active sites available for adsorption with the bacteria cell wall and cytoplasmic membrane.
 Secondly, longer chains aggregate differently than shorter chains, which again may provide a better means for adsorption.
 However, shorter chain lengths diffuse more easily.